 It depends.

-Transition: As a start, I would like to inform you the good things about grow one’s own vegetables.
+Transition: Let’s start by looking at the choice of seed and environmental selection.

 Body:

-Growing veggies helps you maintain a good mental health level and reduce your stress level from your daily life.

-First I would like to talk about the how growing veggies influence your mental health.

-By growing veggies.
-You will meet other gardeners and make new friends who are also interested in the gardening.
-The activity of growing your own vegetable is not just bringing a person different veggies that he plant.
-It also extend one’s social circle.

-Human being a social animal, making new friends and talk to others make one happier and have more confident about themselves.

-When you visit your own plot or garden.
-The green plants temporary liberate you from your daily chores.

-By growing veggies you save a chunk of money and have a better and healthier diet.

-The price of veggies are expensive in United States.
-No mention the price of organic food usually are double times expensive than the conventional food.

-A bag of seeds usually cost no more than 3 dollars with a handful seeds inside.

-As a college student, people always try to save money from their food to pay the tuition, books, rent, gas and cellphone plan.
-Growing your own veggie can’t solve all those problems but it at least can make you have a better diet when you are trying to save money or reduce your budget.

-Transition: Now, I have talked about the good things about the good things about gardening.
-The following time I would like to inform you about the three basic steps of growing one’s own garden.
+The first main point should be: seed and environment selection

+The other main point you had was for a persuasive speech.
+All you are to cover are those main points you have in the thesis above.

+Transition: In order to start growing a garden, one needs to start out with two steps: seed selection and environment.

-The first and the most important step is seed and environment selection but don’t be nervous because it’s not a moon landing project.
-You will be fine even you made some creative mistakes like plant a watermelon seed in September and wait till next year spring nothing come out.
+I. The first and the most important step in growing vegetables is seed and environment selection

-There are two basic ways to get seeds.
-Buy seeds from store or get

-Seeds from other gardeners.
+A. There are two basic ways to get seeds you can buy seeds from store or get seeds from other gardeners.

-Seeds are cheap in the store and they usually put out the seeds that are recommended for current season.
-So most of the time you don’t have to worry about purchase wrong seeds. [ nursery] Brian Barth, an Modern Farmer’s writer-at-large, a contributing editor at Landscape Architecture Magazine, states that “There’s no harm in choosing a few varieties that you know you’ll have to coddle because they aren’t well-suited to your climate, but it’s wise to stick with locally-adapted crops for the majority of your seed selections.”(1)
+1. Seeds are cheap in the store and they usually put out the seeds that are recommended for current season.

+a.
+So most of the time you don’t have to worry about purchase wrong seeds.
+[Nursery]

+b.
+Brian Barth, an Modern Farmer’s writer-at-large, a contributing editor at Landscape Architecture Magazine, states that “There’s no harm in choosing a few varieties that you know you’ll have to coddle because they aren’t well-suited to your climate, but it’s wise to stick with locally-adapted crops for the majority of your seed selections.”(1)

+Here I would give the class an example of seed selection if you can without mentioning the environment as that comes next.

-Get seeds from other gardener is also a great way for you if you know someone who is planting veggies because some experienced gardener usually select their best plants for seed.
+2. Another way to get seeds is from other gardeners, as experienced gardeners usually select their best plants for seed harvesting.

+a.
 So the seeds that collected from those plants will give you strongest plants.

+b.
+It is also nice to talk to these gardeners as they are local experts that can assist you in growing.

-B. The second step is water and fertilizer.
-Many of you maybe consider water is an easy thing.
-Yes, you are right.
-It’s easy when you pay attention to the climate change.
-Fertilizer might be a challenge for some new gardeners since you can’t feed your plants milk and nutrition pills.
+II.
+The second step is choosing the correct water and fertilizer to create a good environment for your garden.

+A. Many of you may consider water to be the easy part of gardening, and yesyou are right, but only when you are also paying attention to the climate change.
-1. Let us start from the easiest one.
-The things that you should pay attention when watering your veggies.

-i.
-Sunshine time and temperature are important for the plants.
+1. Sunshine time and temperature are important for the plants.

+What does this mean?
+What should I know about the sun?
+How much?
+And temperature?
+How high/low?

+2. The environment will also determine how much water you feed your plants.

+Explain more about why watering is important or how it is different etc…

-ii.
-Reduce water times in winter.
+a.
+It is important for example to Reduce watering times in winter because…..??

+b.
+Just the same, for some plants you may need to increase water in the summer, because…???